 I struggle with real guilt whenever I work on my own marketing, because as a social media manager, there is NO END to the amount of social engaging and content creating I could be doing!

 But at some point the fear of my pipeline drying up overtakes my guilt and...

 writing this blog post today!

-Another snag is if you haven’t thought about who you want to work with and what you want your business to become.
+Another snag is if you haven't thought about who you want to work with.
+Or what you want your business to become.

 At stage 3, you need total clarity on what the hell you're doing with your time.
 You need total clarity on where you are going with all of it.

 Who is your ideal or dream customer?